habasweiny/habasweiny.github.io/_posts/2021-1-3-Family-names.md

 Some names in the family are geographical.
 Two of my nieces are named after European
-cities: Belfast(In Northern Ireland) and
+cities: Belfast and Berlin.
-Berlin.
 Two cousins are named England.
 An uncle is named after Somalia, the newly independent country he was born in.